• Skip to main content

 Angela

 Old-Fashioned Peanut Butter Fudge is an easy homemade candy recipe that you will want to make part of your holiday traditions every year.
-This peanut butter fudge recipe is sweet, creamy, nutty, soft, and a bit salty.
-All you need is 4 ingredients and a microwave to make the best homemade peanut butter fudge.
-This old-fashioned holiday candy recipe is gluten-free, grain-free, vegetarian, & can be made vegan.
+It's sweet, creamy, nutty, soft, and a bit salty.
+All you need is 4 ingredients and a microwave to make the best no-bake fudge with powdered sugar & no marshmallow cream.

 5 from 3 votes